The total spine of the Milnor fibration of a plane curve singularity: Abstract

 \section{Abstract}

-We study the separatrices at the origin of the vector field $-\nabla \log |f|$ where $f$ is any plane curve singularity.
-Under some genericity conditions on the metric we produce a natural partition of the set of separatrices $S$ into segments and disks.
-As a byproduct of this theory we construct a smooth fibration equivalent to the Milnor fibration that lives on a quotient of the Milnor fibration at radius $0$, and, furthermore we see how the strict transform of $S$ in this space induces a spine for each Milnor fiber of this fibration.
+For any plane curve singularity defined by an analytic function germ $f$, we construct a spine on each Milnor fiber simultaneously, that realizes the vanishing topology.
+In order to do so, we study the separatrices at the origin of the vector field $-\nabla \log |f|$.
+Under some genericity conditions on the metric, we produce a natural partition of the set of separatrices, $S$, into a finite collection smooth strata.
+As a byproduct of this theory, we construct a smooth fibration which is equivalent to the Milnor fibration, and lives on a quotient of the Milnor fibration at radius $0$.
+The strict transform of $S$ in this space induces the aforementioned spine for each fiber of this fibration.
+These fibers are naturally endowed with a vector field in such a way that the spine consists of trajectories which do not escape through the boundary.

-\section{Introduction}
+\chapter{Introduction}

-\subsection{Motivation}
+\section{Motivation}

 The motivation for this work comes from a question that Thom posed to L\^e \cite{le_poly}.
 More concretely, let $f:\C^n \to \C$ be a holomorphic map.
 Then there exists $\epsilon, \eta >0$ with $\epsilon$ small enough and $\eta$ small with respect to $\epsilon$ such that the restriction of $f$ yields a locally trivial fibration: